rwalters/code_curious/start_with_an_example.md

 Else, print the number.
 ```

-There are various "fun" ways to use different language tricks to solve this, but one simple way is to pretty literally translate this to ruby:
+There are various "fun" ways to use different language tricks to solve this, but one simple way is to pretty literally translate this to ruby.

+## One Simple Implementation

 ```ruby
 def fizzbuzz(number)